 School is just around the corner, and not everyone is ready.

 That’s why the Strive to Thrive Resource Fair was created.
 The free biannual event, hosted by Douglas County’s Community of Care Network, is scheduled for 4-6 p.m.
-August 1 at Cherry Hills Community Church, 3900 Grace Blvd. in Highlands Ranch.
+Tuesday, July 31 at SE Christian Church, 9650 Jordan Road in Parker.

-“Strive to Thrive is a perfect example of the public-private partnerships we assemble that we hope will help return individuals and families to self-sufficiency,” said Douglas County Commissioner Chair Roger Partridge.
-“The event is truly partnering at its best, and provides our most vulnerable citizens with the opportunity to connect with multiple service providers in one convenient location.”
+“Strive to Thrive is a perfect example of the public-private partnerships we assemble that we hope will help return individuals and families to self-sufficiency,” said Douglas County Commissioner Chair Lora Thomas.
+“The event is partnering at its best and provides our most vulnerable citizens with the opportunity to connect with multiple service providers in one convenient location.”

 Be among the first to receive news as it happens.
 Sign up here and select your specific news focus and delivery preferences.